DavSanchez/nix-dotfiles/README.md

 ## [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org)

-I'm trying to replace my current `dotfiles` configuration by basing it in Nix and ripping off several other `dotfiles` repos. **Not working yet!**
+I'm trying to replace my current `dotfiles` configuration by basing it in Nix and shamelessly ripping off several other `dotfiles` repos.

 ## Influences